devMozo/react-simon-game/README.md

 The player has to pick the correct items in the order shown

 ## Introduction
-Welcome to the Letgo Fullstack technical test!
+Welcome to the Simon Game technical test!

 For this test we want to see your skills and knowledge by developing a small and fun game: **Sequence memory game**.